-For those of you who may dislike participating in large groups or spontaneous participation, there are several options that I am happy to work out with you-please send me an email or talk to me after class.
+For those of you who may dislike participating in large groups or spontaneous participation, there are several options that I am happy to work out with you.
 If you are at all concerned about participation, please see me early in the semester in office hours to talk about this.
-But due to the nature of this course's subject matter, sharing about your experiences in class is truly an important and critical part of the course.
+But due to the nature of this course's subject matter, sharing about your experiences in class is truly an important and critical part of the course, so I encourage you to put yourself out there!